Frequently Asked Questions

 All gas installations require a permit with the exception of replacing a gas fireplace, range or generator, which will be replaced in the same location.

-All electrical work requires a permit except for the replacement of existing fixtures (fans, switches, receptacles and lighting), the installation of a single circuit(maximum 125 volt, 20 amp) that contains a single device and low voltage wiring of 50 volts or less.
+All electrical work requires a permit except for the replacement of existing fixtures (fans, switches, receptacles and lighting) and low voltage wiring of 50 volts or less.

 All new one and two family residential homes and rebuilt homes after 2006 and dwellings where the accumulated refurbishment, renovation, or alteration affects more than 50% of the structure’s total area, in which case the refurbished, renovated, or altered portion of the structure shall also have sprinklers.